yormi/AsyncIt/README.md

 # AsyncIt

-My quest to make integration-system-functional test with React easy
+My quest to make integration-system-functional test with React easy.
+Hopefully it'll make sense for someone !

-/!\ Construction Zone /!\
+# /!\ Construction Zone /!\

-doneEnhancer (done, err)
-done: mocha's done
-err: error normally passed to mocha's done
+## Possible with the great work behind:

+* unexpected-react
+* react-component-errors
+* jsdom
+* React and its test-util (dah !)

+## Feedbacks...
+Contributions...

+Highly appreciated !
+I'm unfortunately not perfect yet.

+For pull request,
+Just make sure to add tests with your work :)
+Oh and, npm run lint

+## Todo
+* Tests for waitOnRoute
+* polyfill !?